SergiAguilo/cBioPortal-BeaconV2/README.md

 # cBioPortal-BeaconV2

-Script to map cBioPortal data to Beacon v2
+Script to map cBioPortal data to Beacon v2.

 Before running the script check [basicConfigFile.ini](basicConfigFile.ini).
 You must put your Study ID in the field `studyId`.
 Then, change your clinical data fields to match the ones in your study.
 If not, the script will map to the base fields given by cBioPortal.

+To map the Individual and Biosample schema it is recommended to use the Beacon v2 schema from the [main repository](https://github.com/SergiAguilo/cBioPortal-BeaconV2).

 - Usage